USS Mosquito (1775)

-The first USS Mosquito was believed to have been purchased at Philadelphia late in 1775 for the new Continental Navy.
-She patrolled the Delaware River until destroyed during the British capture of Philadelphia led by the Howe brothers and completed by them in October 1777.
+USS Mosquito was a schooner of the Continental Navy.
+Believed to have been purchased at Philadelphia in late 1775, she patrolled the Delaware River until destroyed during the British capture of Philadelphia in October 1777.
 The Dictionary of American Naval Fighting Ships (DANFS) has identified this ship as a sloop, yet records from the period which are believed to refer to the ship have consistently identified her as being a schooner.
 These records also provide a bit more detail of her fate, indicating she was burned after capture in July 1777 during Royal Navy operations along the Delaware River.

 Confusion concerning the ship's actual type

 It is possible that there was a second ship with the same or similar name operating in American waters at the same time that has led to confusion.
 However, the government records described in detail below indicate that the ship with this name (often referred to with different spellings to include Musquito, or Musqueto, or Muskeito yet always with Lieutenant Albertson in command) was the only one with this name in Continental service at that time.
 Only later records, starting at least with the 1850 The Navy of the United States, From the Commencement, 1775 to 1853 is the ship in Continental service specifically referred to as a "sloop" and her destruction along with other elements of the fleet in October 1777 stated (and then with the word "supposed".)
 The statements and descriptions concerning the ship in this text are carried over almost exactly into the DANFS entry and in Silverstone's work.
 Emmons's 1850 book does make mention of a ship under the name "Musketo" later and names her a schooner under the command of Albertson.
 Given Albertson's listing on the Marine Committee's formal list of ranks and precedence, it is clear this is the vessel in Continental service with that name.